jonahmakowski/pyWrskp/src/package_pyWrskp/README.md

 ## Encription
 This package has two encription commands, ```encrypt()``` and ```decrypt()```.
 Both commands need a key, and a message.
 The way this system works is it uses a ceaser cipher to encrypt the string.
 Please note that someone could decrypt this if they figure out the key.

+## Odds and Ends
+Odds and ends has functions that aren't long enough to need a full python file.
+### Number Input
+Simply, all this command does (```number_input()```) is get an input that must be a number, if the input is not a number, it tells the user, and asks them to try again.